A Generalization of Arrow's Impossibility Theorem Through Combinatorial Topology: A Generalization of Arrow's Theorem

+The following lemma is the one we mentioned at the second paragraph of this section (the proof is in Appendix \ref{sec:appendix}).

+\begin{lemma} Let $f\colon N_D \to N_{W(X)}$ be a chromatic simplicial map and $\mathcal{G}$ the set of all almost-decisive coalitions w.r.t. $f$.
+If $\mathcal{G}$ is an ultrafilter of the set of all voters $N$, then $f$ is dictatorial. \end{lemma}

+So now we want to show that the set of all almost-decisive coalitions w.r.t. unanimous chromatic $f$ on $N_D$, with $D\in \mathcal{D}^{\text{PT}}\cap\mathcal{D}^{\text{DT}}$, satisfies the three properties of Definition \ref{def:ultrafilter} of an ultrafilter.
+We will see that $D\in \mathcal{D}^{\text{PT}}$ is enough for properties $1$ and $3$ to hold.
+Showing this for property $1$ is easy (we do it in Appendix \ref{sec:appendix}), but for property $3$ we will have to introduce some definitions and results related to domains $N_D$ having $B_i(G,Y)$ as a subcomplex, with $i=1$ or $i=2$, for a fixed coalition $G$ and triple of alternatives $Y$.
+We proceed to do so.

 Definition \ref{def:boundary-interior} below is relevant to prove some subsequent lemmas.
-Lemmas \ref{lem:not-boundary-1}, \ref{lem:not-boundary-2} and \ref{lem:dec-G-Gc-Y} formalize and generalize an heuristic argument made by \cite{RajsbaumR2022preprint,RajsbaumArmajacPODC}.
-We will explain more about this once we present the proofs of the three lemmas and the geometric intuition of Lemmas \ref{lem:not-boundary-2} and \ref{lem:dec-G-Gc-Y}.
-Furthermore, in the context of only $3$ alternatives and only $n\in \{2,3\}$ voters, the proof of these Lemmas taken together is very similar to a proof carried out by Fishburn and Kelly \cite[Lemma 2 and Lemma 3 on pp. 87--88]{FISHBURNP.C1997Sadw} to show that certain domain is super-Arrovian.
+Lemmas \ref{lem:not-boundary-1}, \ref{lem:not-boundary-2} and \ref{lem:dec-G-Gc-Y} formalize and generalize an (heuristic) geometric argument made by \cite{RajsbaumR2022preprint-new,RajsbaumArmajacPODC}.
+We will explain more about this once we present the three lemmas and the geometric intuition of Lemmas \ref{lem:not-boundary-2} and \ref{lem:dec-G-Gc-Y}.
+Furthermore, in the context of only $3$ alternatives and only $n\in \{2,3\}$ voters, the proof of these lemmas taken together is very similar to a proof and part of another proof carried out in \cite[Lemma 2 and Lemma 3 on pp. 87--88]{FISHBURNP.C1997Sadw} to show that certain domains are super-Arrovian.
 However, the proofs in \cite{FISHBURNP.C1997Sadw} use the classical approach instead of the combinatorial topology approach and decisive coalitions instead of almost-decisive coalitions.